Automated-Income-Machine/EVM-Disassembler/README.md

 # EVM-Disassembler

-EVM bilateral instructions tokenizer implemented in C. With which a disassembler has been implemented in order to ease testing.
+EVM bilateral instruction tokenizer implemented in C. With which a disassembler has been implemented in order to ease testing.

 ### Downloading and compilation
 ```sh